NativeScript/developer-day-workshop/src/chapters/chapter4.md

 ## Beyond the basics

 You now know how to start NativeScript apps, and how to scaffold out a basic user interface.
 Now let’s dig deeper.
-In this workshop you’ll learn how to create Angular services, how to deal with data, how to setup routing, and how to access native code.
+In this workshop you’ll learn how to create Angular services, how to deal with data, and how to setup routing.
 Let’s start by building an Angular service.

-### Learning Angular 2 data binding, events, and servicess
+### Learning Angular 2 data binding, events, and services

 In this workshop you’ll be building a simple grocery-management application.
 Let’s dive right in.